Stroika Library 3.0d20

 227 * This seems black magic.
 I try different values at random, and get inscrutable results when used (or not used).

-228 * Example in sqlite docs says 100ms.
+228 * Example in SQLite docs says 100ms.
 It turns out, in my limited testing, that appears to work best.
 But what makes

 229 * no sense, is that I generally get MORE busy timeout errors if I use a much larger value (like 500ms, or 5000ms).